Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 Cleanings, routine exams, and standard X-rays.
 You pay nothing for these visits in-network.

 Fillings and simple extractions.
-You cover the remaining 20% out of pocket.
+The insurer pays 80%; you cover the remaining 20%.

 Crowns, root canals, bridges, and dentures.
-You are responsible for half the bill.
+You are still responsible for half the bill.

 This matters because many people assume dental insurance covers most of their costs.
 It does for routine care.
 For major work, you are still responsible for half the bill, and that can add up quickly.
 Our guide on preventive dental care plans and which routine services are truly essential goes deeper on how to get maximum value from your preventive tier.